 This facility is located at the end of the Richmond Tunnel, the primary conduit for supply of water to Staten Island.
 The only backup to the Richmond Tunnel consisted of shallow pipelines across New York Harbor that conflicted with a channel deepening program.

-In a joint venture with another consultant, Mott MacDonald was retained by the New York City Economic Development Corporation to provide engineering services for the study and design of a new water pipeline from Brooklyn to Staten Island, to provide a new backup to the Richmond Tunnel.
-The new pipeline would also require a chlorination facility.
+In a joint venture with another consultant, Mott MacDonald was retained by the New York City Economic Development Corporation to provide engineering services for the study and design of a new water tunnel from Brooklyn to Staten Island, along with a new chlorination station.

 - Green roofs extend the life of the roof by protecting it from damaging UV rays and acid rain.

 - Green walls and roofs extend the life of the building as a whole by minimizing temperature fluctuations that expand and contract the building envelope.

 - Green walls and roofs significantly decrease the impervious footprint of the building.
 Impervious surfaces absorb solar heat, deprive tree roots of aeration and promote the runoff of stormwater that carries pollutants into waterways.

 - In conjunction with the wildflower meadow, green walls and roofs hold stormwater longer and filter it through vegetation, minimizing the amount and toxicity of the discharge.